Your top 10 questions about college, answered.

 1) How much will I study in college?

 If that sounds overwhelming, consider this: College gives you more control over what you study, so you'll be learning about things you really love.
 Plus, you don't have to go it alone.
 Grab a friend and head to the library or review lecture notes on your laptop at your favorite coffee shop.
-Check out the ways technology is changing collaborative learning at SLU.

 2) How will I pick a major?

-It's totally fine if you aren't already sure what you want to study - a big part of college is exploration, so it's important to choose a place that lets you stretch the possibilities.
+It's totally fine if you aren't already sure what you want to study—a big part of college is exploration, so it's important to choose a place that lets you stretch the possibilities.
 Larger universities offer the most flexibility in what you can study.
 For example, SLU offers nearly 100 undergraduate degrees, which can be customized with certificates and minors to create an education totally unique to you and your interests.

 Dorms get a bad rap sometimes, but when you think about it, it's actually a pretty good living situation.
 It's your first time "on your own," but you're surrounded by new friends and support from residence advisors (RAs).

-Dorms come in all shapes and sizes.
+Residence halls come in all shapes and sizes.
 You might live with one other person in a room that shares a floor-wide communal space, but more and more dorms are moving to apartment-style living.
 Find out about the housing options at SLU or plan your dorm room on Pinterest.